Supporting the transition to a low emissions, resilient economy

 CSF is mindful of the responsibilities of regulated entities under competition law.
 Stringent procedures during the development of the NZ Taxonomy have been followed, to protect the process, including agreed terms for all working group members, obligation reminders in each working session, awareness from facilitators in working sessions, and a pathway to raise concerns.

 Interoperability between taxonomies is recognised as necessary to leverage the benefits of reduced friction and costs in mobilising local and global capital.
+The NZ Taxonomy has been designed with this in mind, aligning closely with international approaches while reflecting New Zealand’s unique context.

 Key differences between the NZ Taxonomy and others (particularly Australia) are:

-Longer term the NZ Taxonomy should be reviewed for usability once use cases have been explored.
+Longer term, the NZ Taxonomy should be reviewed for usability once use cases have been explored.
 Digitised and simplified criteria could also provide greater usability, especially for small organisations.

 All feedback will be reviewed and analysed by the Climate Bonds Initiative (technical delivery partner) and the Centre for Sustainable Finance: Toitū Tahua (secretariat), and considered in consultation with the TEG and the Agriculture/Forestry TAG.